The four pillars of SEO are:

-These SEO pillars all have an important role in a website’s SEO success on search engines.
+The four pillars of SEO all have an important role in a website’s SEO success on search engines.
 Each pillar helps satisfy a different component of search engine algorithms such as: providing value to the reader, being trustworthy and authoritative, and meeting the technical requirements of the core web vitals.

 What Is Search Engine Optimization (SEO)?

-To understand the 4 pillars of SEO, it is essential that we start with search engine optimization (SEO) basics.
-SEO is the steps taken to improve a website’s visibility on search engines like Google, Bing, Baidu as well as others.
-These steps include three major elements: on-page optimization, off-page optimization as well as technical SEO components.
+Search engine optimization (SEO) is the steps taken to improve a website’s visibility on search engines like Google, Bing, Baidu as well as others.
+These steps include three major elements: on-page optimization, off-page optimization and technical SEO.

-These three elements will directly influence the visibility of a website in search engine results pages (SERPs).
-Whereas, by building a website correctly with these SEO building blocks a website then has the highest chance of meeting the demands of search engine algorithms as well as search users.
+The elements will directly influence the visibility of a website on search engine results pages (SERPs).
+Whereas, by building a website correctly with these SEO building blocks a website then has the highest chance of meeting the demands of search engine algorithms and users.

 Google uses bots known as crawlers or spiders to crawl websites and their pages.
 These spiders will scan websites, going from one page to the next, collecting information about the page and its content.
 After these crawlers have collected information they will begin parsing through it to understand exactly the purpose of each piece of content.

 More specifically, the crawler is looking to understand what search intent, or search query the content matches.
 Whereas, the spider needs to understand which questions or topics the content seeks to provide answers to and if it does a good job answering them.